daibi/NFT-Breedable-Demo/README.md

 For this project, I had a hard time to figure out a representation of gene that can freely combine with each other while still make sense in its metadata set.
 Fortunately, I found the following elements that may fit with the situation.
 They are:

-* A png formatted legendary creature: Baihu
+* A png formatted file for filling color
 * Hex code color for this png file: Hex code color is a six-hex-code representation of color, which can combine on the byte level to generate new color representation
 * Eight Trigrams：Of course there are eight basic signs.
 Our ancestors have expanded the system to 64 high-level signs to represent different situations for mankind's life.
 Following  picture demostrates a possible combination of basic signs, and we will use the expanded signs as part of gene series.